hirosystems/ordhook/docs/how-to-guides/how-to-explore-ordinal-activities.md

 Number of transfers: 2
 ```

-### Configure ordhook
+### Configure Ordhook

-This section walks you through streaming ordinal activities to an indexer.
+This section walks you through streaming ordinal activities.
 To post the ordinal activity, you'll need to configure bitcoind.
-Refer to [Setting up a bitcoin node](https://docs.hiro.so/chainhook/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind#setting-up-a-bitcoin-node) to understand the steps to configure Bitcoind.
+Refer to [Setting up a bitcoin node](https://docs.hiro.so/ordhook/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind#setting-up-a-bitcoin-node) to understand the steps to configure Bitcoind.

 > **_NOTE_**
 > Ordhook is applicable to the Bitcoin chain only.